Commemoration of Joseph of Arimathea

 One thing we can learn from Joseph’s story, that might not immediately be obvious, is to read the Bible carefully.
 Joseph was a member of the Sanhedrin so, while the Sanhedrin condemned Jesus to death, clearly not everyone on the council was on board with Caiaphas’ plan.
 Also, when the New Testament says Jesus was condemned by the Jews, we should not think of all the Jews as supporting this decision by the “power brokers” of the leaders.
 Joseph was a Jew and on the Sanhedrin, after all.

-Many legends about Joseph have sprung us over the centuries.
-Perhaps the most enduring is the ones from the Middle Ages where Joseph traveled to England as a missionary bringing with him the cup Jesus used at the Last Supper (the Holy Grail).
+Many legends about Joseph have sprung up over the centuries.
+Perhaps the most enduring are the ones from the Middle Ages where Joseph traveled to England as a missionary bringing with him the cup Jesus used at the Last Supper (the Holy Grail).
 This legend, and the others, “are without any historical foundation,” according to Pfatteicher.
 The date of July 31 was taken from the old Roman Catholic calendar (they bumped him to August 1 to make room for Ignatius of Loyola on July 31).

 Prayer: Merciful God, Your servant Joseph of Arimathea prepared the body of our Lord and Savior for burial with reverence and godly fear and laid Him in his own tomb.
 As we follow the example of Joseph, grant to us, Your faithful people, that same grace and courage to love and serve Jesus with sincere devotion all the days of our lives, through Jesus Christ, our Lord, who lives and reigns with You and the Holy Spirit, one God, now and forever.
 Amen.